 Advice for travellers

 - Be aware of, and keep up to date with the latest official advice offered by the country you are departing from and travelling to.
 The pandemic has led to unprecedented international border closures and other restrictions.
 All countries may impose travel restrictions without notice.

 - Check the impact COVID-19 may have on your travel insurance coverage, including medical repatriation costs in case of ill health or any new restrictions on travel.
 Note that if you are required to quarantine or self-isolate, you should expect to do so in the country you are in.
 Your travel insurance may be compromised if you extend your trip abroad or if you have travelled abroad against UK Government advice.
 The Association of British Insurers (ABI) has produced information on travel insurance implications following the outbreak.
 Plan ahead for any possible delays to your return home and the financial implications or practical arrangements you may need to make.

 - Contact your airline, tour operator, cruise line or other transport and accommodation providers for up-to-date information on your itinerary and travel plans.
 Other useful resources may include International Air Travel Association (IATA) and Cruise Lines International Association (CLIA).
-However, please note that as of 9 July 2020, the FCO advises British nationals against cruise ship travel at this time.
+However, please note that as of 9 July 2020, the FCDO advises British nationals against cruise ship travel at this time.
 Ask about physical distancing and other measures in place to reduce or limit physical contact with potentially infected passengers.
 Guidance for measures that are recommended aboard aircraft have been published [4,5].

-- If you are considered to be clinically vulnerable or extremely clinically vulnerable to COVID-19, you should be aware that if you are infected with COVID-19 you could be at increased risk of severe infection.
+- If you are considered to be clinically vulnerable or extremely clinically vulnerable to COVID-19, you should be aware that if you are infected with COVID-19 you are at increased risk of severe infection.